 Alesis Coda Pro

 If you don’t like P45 for some reason, then you can check out Alesis Coda Pro.
-The keyboard is also 88-key hammer-action, 64-voice polyphony.
+This is the cheapest piano in my list, at the time of this post Coda Pro could be found even cheaper then $300 if you buy it without piano stand.
+The keyboard is 88-key hammer-action, 64-voice polyphony.
 Unlike Yamaha it has AUX input for playing along with external player, 20 built-in voices.
 Split and layer is also supported.
 It also has 60 preset songs and 50 accompaniment patterns which you can play along with.
 And you can record your own playing with User Record mode.

 Unlike P45 it has MIDI connectors, USB-Midi and Midi-DIN output, and 2 headphone outputs.